Main Office

 Reading this statute, it’s clear that there are two different types of arson, depending on who owns the property that gets affected, and on the intent of the arsonist in damaging that particular property.

-Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled criminal defense attorneys today.
+Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled criminal defense & OUI lawyers, serving Southern Maine, today.

 What are the Penalties for Arson in Maine?

 Because it involves fire, which can quickly cause lots of destruction, arson carries harsh penalties.
 It’s a Class A felony crime – the most serious type of crime in Maine, not counting murder, putting arson alongside manslaughter, gross sexual assault, and aggravated drug trafficking.
-As a Class A felony, an arson conviction comes with up to 30 years in prison, and a $25,000 fine.
+As a Class A felony, an arson conviction comes with up to 30 years in prison and a $25,000 fine.
 Each sentence, however, is individualized by the judge hearing the case.

-In addition to the criminal sanctions, arson is like other property crimes in Maine, and often comes with what is called “restitution demands.”
+In addition to the criminal sanctions, arson is like other property crimes in Maine and often comes with what is called “restitution demands.”
 If convicted for arson, you could then face a civil court case in which you have to make restitution to the person who lost property in the fire or explosion by paying for the value of the property lost.

 How to Defend Against Arson Charges in Maine

-Aside from challenging factual allegations, such as whether you were actually the one setting the fire, or causing the explosion, one way that experienced criminal defense attorneys plant that seed of doubt is by challenging whether you had a “culpable state of mind” at the time of the alleged crime.
+Aside from challenging factual allegations, such as whether you were actually the one setting the fire or causing the explosion, one way that experienced criminal defense attorneys will bring perspective to this situation is questioning whether you had a “culpable state of mind” at the time of the alleged crime.
 Did you actually want this outcome?
-If not, there was no intent.
-Did you actively ignore a substantial risk to others, or to other people’s property in setting the fire or explosion?
-If not, there wasn’t even recklessness, and the prosecutor’s case begins to unravel.
+This would address the element of intent.

 Hiring a quality defense attorney can prevent a criminal charge or arson from becoming a conviction.
 It can also minimize the damages, if it does end up as a conviction.
 Contact The Maine Criminal Defense Group today to schedule an appointment with one of our skilled attorneys, or call us directly online at (207) 571-8146.

-Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled criminal defense attorneys today.
+Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled criminal defense & OUI lawyers, serving Southern Maine, today.

 Blog Posts